kbladin/Monte_Carlo_Ray_Tracer/README.md

 		* Uses Schlick's approximation to Fresnels equations for reflected part.
 * Simple paralellization using openMP.

 ## Things I would like to add

 * Change the algorithm in to a bidirectional path tracing algorithm.
 * Stopping rays according to the Russian roulette method.
-* Other optimizations (reduce cash misses, simplify code, precomputing, better paralelization technique).
+* Other optimizations (reduce cash misses, simplify code, precomputing, better paralellization technique).
 * Include an XML parser so that it is possible load a scene from an XML-file at run time instead of having to recompile when changing the scene.
 * Implement a field of view algorithm.
 * Make different wavelengths refract a different amount and increase number of wavelengths.
 This way it is possible to achieve rainbow effects from refraction.
 	* This requires a more thoughtful way of converting spectral distributions to RGB image data.
 	* Probably way to costly.
-* Make the triangle mesh rendering faster.
-	* Maybe with the use of oct trees.